RasaHQ/rasa/docs/core/knowledge-bases.rst

 the user wants to obtain the "cuisine" (attribute of interest) for the restaurant "Berlin Burrito Company" (object of interest).

-However, users do not always refer to restaurants by their names.
-Users can either refer to the object of interest by its name, e.g. "Berlin Burrito Company" (representation string of the object), or they refer to a previously listed object via a mention, e.g.

-    `What is the cuisine of the second restaurant you just mentioned?`

-To learn more about how we resolve those mentions to the actual object in the knowledge base, go to section :ref:`resolve_mentions`.

 The attribute and object of interest should be marked as entities in the NLU training data, e.g.